Dining with Dogs in Restaurants: What Pet Owners Need to Know

 DINING WITH DOGS AT A COUNTER-SERVICE RESTAURANT MAY BE MORE CHALLENGING

-What I've learned through trial and error is that it is more challenging to dine at counter-service restaurants with a dog if you are alone or have very young children who cannot be left alone with the dog outside while you go inside to do what you need.
+I've learned through trial and error that it is more challenging to dine at counter-service restaurants with a dog if you are alone or have very young children who cannot be left alone with the dog outside while you go inside to do what you need.

 HOTELS THAT ALLOW PETS SHOULD HAVE A LIST OF DOG-FRIENDLY RESTAURANTS

-There are so many cities in the U.S that are pet-friendly.
-Raleigh is a pet-friendly city, but Asheville, North Carolina is touted as the most pet-friendly city in the U.S. It has its own doggy-welcome center, a first in the U.S.
+There are so many cities in the U.S. that are pet-friendly.
+Raleigh is a pet-friendly city, but Asheville, North Carolina, is touted as the most pet-friendly city in the U.S. It has its own doggy welcome center, a first in the U.S.

 Andy the Poodle at the DoubleTree Biltmore in Asheville, NC